Whalley, Lancashire: Shops and amenities

 The hospital has a burial ground, at the end of which is the Whalley (Queen Mary's Hospital) Cemetery, containing 42 graves of Commonwealth service personnel (primarily military patients), 33 from World War I and nine from World War II, together with a memorial to nearly 300 servicemen who died in the hospital.
 The cemetery is accessible via the more recently established Ribble Valley Remembrance Park.

 Oakhill School is a private Roman Catholic school located in the village.

 Transport

 There are hourly trains from Whalley railway station to Blackburn and Manchester Victoria running over the imposing Whalley Viaduct.
 These are operated by Northern.
 There are also bus services to Accrington, Blackburn, Burnley, Clitheroe, Longridge, Skipton from the village's central street and Whalley Bus Station.

-Bus services are operated by Blackburn Bus Company, Burnley Bus Company, Pilkington Bus and Preston Bus.
+Bus services are operated by Blackburn Bus Company, Burnley Bus Company & Vision Bus.
 The small bus station consists of three stands for buses heading south.
 Buses heading north, towards Clitheroe and beyond, use the bus stop located almost opposite, on King Street, the main street running through the village.